 Short for Sony and Phillips Digital Interconnect Format, the S/PDIF or SPDIF interface transmits digital audio in a compressed form between audio equipment and home theater systems.
 The S/PDIF interface can utilize a coaxial cable or a fiber optic cable to transmit the audio.
-Common equipment to use this interface are DVD players and CD players, connecting to a home theater system for Dolby Digital or DTS surround sound.
-High quality sound cards and laptops also have this connector.
-In the first picture to the right, is an example of what the SPDIF connector may look like on your computer motherboard.
+Common equipment to use this interface are DVD (digital versatile disc) players and CD (compact disc) players, connecting to a home theater system for Dolby Digital or DTS (Digital Theater Sound) surround sound.
+High-quality sound cards and laptops also have this connector.
+The first picture shows what the SPDIF connector may look like on your computer motherboard.

-The audio transmitted is through the S/PDIF interface is defined by the IEC 61937 standard.
-The common formats transmitted are the 48 kHz sample rate (used in DAT) and the 44.1 kHz sample rate (used in CD audio).
-In the picture to the second picture to the right, is an example of a fiber optic connection on the back of audio equipment.
+The audio transmitted through the S/PDIF interface is defined by the IEC (International Electrotechnical Commission) 61937 standard.
+The common formats transmitted are the 48 kHz sample rate, which is used in DAT (Digital Audio Tape), and the 44.1 kHz sample rate (used in CD audio).
+The second picture shows a fiber optic connection on the back of audio equipment.